There are a surprising number of psychedelic substances — both natural and man-made.

 These drugs are dangerous because someone having a deliriant experience may react unpredictably.
-They may be set-off randomly.
 They may become violent or combative.
-A sitter is a requirement for safely using these drugs — however, even a sitter may not be enough to control or protect someone in a deliriant state of mind.
+A sitter is a requirement for safely using these drugs — however, even a sitter may not be enough to control or protect someone in a delirious state of mind.

-The most common deliriants are datura, brugmansia, and the borrachero tree.
+The most common deliriants are datura, brugmansia, DPH, high-dose DXM, and the borrachero tree.

 4. Entactogens & Empathogens

 An entactogen or empathogen describes any substance that increases feelings of oneness or emotional openness.
 They essentially make it easier to feel empathetic towards the feelings of others and more in-tune with how you’re feeling yourself.

 The classic empathogen-entactogen is MDMA, but there are many others as well.
 This effect often overlaps with psychedelics as well.

 LSD, psilocybin, and mescaline can all be considered empathogenic.
 They make you feel more connected with the world and the people around you.